msv96/Tasks/README.md

 Hi everyone!

 I'm Srini.

-New to Github.

-New to Programming.
+New to Github and Programming.

+- 👋 Hi, I’m @msv96
+- 👀 I’m interested in programming languages
+- 🌱 I’m currently learning Full Stack Developer
+- 📫 Reach me @ msrini1100@gmail.com

 So need to learn more.
 Any suggestions, please send me a mail.

 Thanks,
 Srini